9TEVE-O/9TEVE-O/README.md

 ## Working Style 🎛️

-I like people, new to software that is direct and usefull.
+New to software so I work with tools that are direct and usefull.
 The best tools should explain themselves quickly [like brian], run predictably [what I thought it was going to do], and make hard work easier to repeat.
 I am standing on the shoulders of giants with these gizmos [AI systems] and gadgets [AI systems that fix the AI systems] My goal is to build systems that feel practical to developers, understandable to collaborators [and me], and value to the people using them [except Scott...He's a D*ck]

 ---

 <div align="center">